talkjs/talkjs-examples/c#/blazor_talkjs/README.md

 1. From the `blazor_talkjs` directory:
    1. Open the `blazor_talkjs.sln` file.
 This will open the project in Visual Studio
    1. In the `app.razor` file, replace `<APP_ID>` with your App Id which can be found in the **Settings** tab of your [TalkJS dashboard](https://talkjs.com/dashboard/login).
-   1. From the `blazor_talkjs` directory run the command `dotnet run`.
-Your project should render on the browser.
+   1. From the `blazor_talkjs` directory run the command `dotnet run` to render your project on the browser.